-Libraries in Windows 7 and 8 are collections of folders.
-For example, Music library includes current user's My Music folder and Public Music folder (music files available for all users on the computer).
+Libraries in Windows 7, 8, 8.1 and 10 are collections of folders.
+For example, the Music library includes the current user's My Music folder and the Public Music folder (music files available for all users on the device).
 Technically, a library is just a customizable view of multiple folders.
-You can add your own folders to default Libraries and you can create your own custom, fully personalized Libraries.
-In Windows 8, Libraries help to add custom folders to File History (aka Previous Versions) for file versioning and backup.
+You can add your own folders to default Libraries and you can create your own fully personalized Libraries.
+In Windows 8, 8.1 and 10, Libraries help to add custom folders to File History (aka Previous Versions) for file versioning and backup.

-The main difference between Libraries in Windows 7 and Windows 8 is that the latter allows specifying a Public Save Location in addition to your own Save Location.
-You can also set a custom icon for non-default Libraries in Windows 8.
+The main difference between Libraries in Windows 7 and Windows 8/8.1/10 is that the latter ones allow specifying a Public Save Location in addition to your own Save Location.
+You can also set a custom icon for non-default Libraries in Windows 8 and newer.

-In Windows 8, most of the actions below can be carried out using commands in Manage tab of Ribbon, right after clicking on a Library.
+In Windows 8, 8.1 and 10, most of the actions below can be carried out using commands in Library Tools, Manage tab of Ribbon, right after clicking on a Library.

 In Libraries, right-click the Library you want to modify and select Properties.

-To add a folder to the Library, click Include a folder... button.
+To add a folder to the Library, click Include a folder (Windows 7) or Add (Windows 8/8.1 and 10) button.

 Find and open the folder you want to add to the Library, then click Include Folder button.